akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 @ref:[reference configuration for Artery](general/configuration.md#config-akka-remote-artery) and
 @ref:[reference configuration for classic remoting](general/configuration.md#config-akka-remote).

+One thing to be aware of is that rolling update from classic remoting to Artery is not supported since the protocol is completely different.
+It will require a full cluster shutdown and new startup.

 ## Canonical address

 In order to remoting to work properly, where each system can send messages to any other system on the same network